 The Centre for Policing Research and Learning has an ambitious, innovative and wide-ranging programme of activities involving research, education and knowledge exchange.Read more ❯Centre for Policing Research and Learning

-Studying law is stimulating in its own right, and it’s also a smart career move.
-If you want to practise law professionally, a law degree is a first and necessary step – but it’s also a great asset for many other careers that are not directly related to law.Learn more ❯Bachelor of Laws (Honours)
+Studying law is stimulating in its own right, and it's also a smart career move.
+If you want to practise law professionally, a law degree is the first step ? but it's also a great asset for many other careers.
+The OU's Bachelor of Laws with Honours (LLB) is the most popular qualification of its kind in the UK.
+By the end of your studies, you'll have the legal awareness needed to understand and apply the law, together with skills of legal analysis and methods; and you'll be well prepared for further study or career development.Learn more ❯Bachelor of Laws (Honours)

 BA (Honours) Criminology and Law